floooh/oryol/code/Modules/Gfx/README.md

 ## Gfx Module

-The Oryol Gfx module provides a thin portability wrapper around a platform's native 3D APIs, with WebGL/OpenGLES2 on the low-end, and D3D12 and (hopefully soon) Vulkan on the 'high-end'.
+The Oryol Gfx module provides a thin portability wrapper around the native 3D APIs of a target platform, with WebGL/OpenGLES2 on the low-end, and D3D12 and (hopefully soon) Vulkan on the 'high-end'.

 ### Platform/API matrix